-A trip to Ko Samui (sometimes known as Koh Samui) really does have something for everyone, with quite secluded beaches, traditional Thai fishing villages and lively nightlife all on the second largest island in Thailand.
+A trip to Koh Samui (sometimes known as Ko Samui) really does have something for everyone, with quiet secluded beaches, traditional Thai fishing villages and lively nightlife all on the second largest island in Thailand.

 With connections from the mainland by ferry and Samui airport, the island has options for everyone from budget travelers to luxury resorts

 Proud to be an Amazing Thailand – “Thailand Gold Expert”

 Peak season on Koh Samui is December to February when rainfall is low (around 30mm in February), up to 8 hours of sunshine per day with maximum temperatures around 30°C/86°F. The seas will be perfect for swimming and winds will be light.

 The hot season is between March and August although average daily high temperatures are only a couple of degrees higher.
 It tends to remain relatively dry until May when late afternoon torrential thunderstorms become more common.
 Days tend to be hot and sunny until then.